-The consumer price index (CPI) in 2002 was 179.9. the Bureau of Labor Statistics uses this CPI value to track inflation on a monthly basis.
+The consumer price index (CPI) in 2002 was 179.9.
+It was 177.1 in the previous year.
+This change in CPI is used by the Bureau of Labor Statistics to calculate inflation.

 |CPI in 2002||179.9|